Thursday, 31 October 2013

 Year on year when there are snowfalls on our mountains the most common questions thrown about on local media are "Where are the best places to see the snow?"

 The most common answer to this is Mahon Falls as a result large numbers of people make for this area only to be left increasingly but not always disappointed.
-Why?

 The Mahon Falls are south facing and also faces the warm Gulf stream of the sea.
-Where are the best spots to see the snow so you may ask?

 Well you can't drive up on to the Comeragh plateau where there is sometimes a scattering that can't be seen when down below because of the broad flat shape of its summit which pleasantly surprised me the first time I climbed to the top.

-.
 Summit Knockanaffrin ridge.

 The Knockanaffrin ridge is north facing and crucially away from the sea.This spot can be easily seen from Rathgormack and with the rugged peaks a scattering of snow can give the impression of an Alpine resort in all its glory.Also makes for great photographs.The good folk of the Clonmel area have known this for many a year and have introduced generations of their children to sledding on the northern foothills.